Greatest Art Collectors Series:

 Charles Saatchi (b.1943)

 The Iraqi-born UK businessman and philanthropist Charles Saatchi is the most important post-war art collector in Britain.
 His devotion to contemporary art, and in particular his patronage of Young British Artists (and their works, known as Britart) during the 1990s, has helped London become the leading centre of postmodernist art in Europe.
-His collection is on show at the Saatchi Gallery, now established as one of the most popular centres of avant-garde art in London.
+His collection - which now includes works by many of the top contemporary artists, is on show at the Saatchi Gallery, now established as one of the most popular centres of avant-garde art in London.

 Early Days As a Collector